ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-6. Vanishing and exploding gradients.
+Q. Vanishing and exploding gradients.
 1. How do we know that gradients are exploding?
 How do we prevent it?
 1. Why are RNNs especially susceptible to vanishing and exploding gradients?

 <details><summary><b>Answer</b></summary>